He joined the Freedom Rides of the ’60s for what he thought would be a weekend. It turned out to be two years.

-Dion Diamond, 79, participated in the Freedom Rides of 1961, when activists rode buses from Washington, D.C. to Jackson, Miss., to challenge segregation.
+Dion Diamond, 79, participated in the Freedom Rides of 1961, when activists rode buses from Washington, D.C., to Jackson, Miss., to challenge segregation.
 While some of the most famous Freedom Riders, including the late Rep. John Lewis (D-Ga.), are lauded now, opinion polls conducted at the time found that just 22 percent of Americans approved of the Freedom Riders.
 Current racial justice campaigns, such as the Black Lives Matter movement, have also been met with skepticism.
 In 2016, about 43 percent of American adults supported the movement, a Pew Research Center survey found.
 In June 2020, when the number of protests reached their peak after the police killing of George Floyd, 67 percent of adults said they strongly or somewhat support the Black Lives Matter movement, Pew reported.
 By September, that support dropped to 55 percent.

 Diamond took time off as a student at Howard University to devote his full attention to the movement, through voter registrations and sit-ins throughout the country.
 He later transferred to the University of Wisconsin, where he studied history and sociology.
-After grad school at Harvard University, he went on to work for the federal and for the D.C. government before eventually becoming an independent consultant.
+After graduate school at Harvard, he went on to work for the federal and D.C. governments before eventually becoming an independent consultant.
 He’s now retired, and living in Washington.
-Diamond shared his thoughts on the Black Lives Matter movement, which he sees as a continuation of the work of activists in the ’60s.
+Diamond shared his thoughts on Black Lives Matter, which he sees as a continuation of the work of activists in the ’60s.

 This interview has been edited for length and clarity.

-When did you first get involved in the Civil Rights Movement?
+When did you first get involved in the civil rights movement?

 When I got to Washington, D.C., as a freshman at Howard University, the sit-ins were starting throughout the South.
 Howard was supposedly the zenith, the epitome of Black education.
 And I said, ‘How can we not participate in these sit-ins?’
 Well, back then, D.C. did not have specific Jim Crow laws.
 But if you went across the river into Virginia, that’s where segregation was written.
 So, we got some folks together and we drove across the river to Arlington.
 I believe it was a Drug Fair that we first chose.
 And we formed this group called the Nonviolent Action Group or NAG, and that’s the first incident that we had.